8bitcommit/8bitcommit.github.io/_posts/2025-01-02-PhantomDrive.md

 - **YubiKey integration**
 - **Per-VM hash checks for integrity**

-PhantomDrive isn’t just a tool—it’s a framework for secure, portable computing.
+PhantomDrive isn’t just a tool, it’s a framework for secure, portable computing.

 ## Conclusion